sandeepkasaragod/CusVarDB/README.md

 The tool works on Windows 10 and higher version of operating systems.
 Tool requires Ubuntu 18.04 LTS to be installed.
 Please follow the below steps to install Ubuntu 18.04 LTS on Windows OS

-Settings->Update & Security->For Developers
+Settings->Update & Security->For Developers, enable the Developer mode by clicking the radio button.
+This will install the packages requires to Run the Linux environment.

-Enable the Developer mode.
-This will install the packages requires to Run the Linux environment Below step will enable the Ubuntu on System
+Enable bash on Linux

 Control panel->Uninstall programs->Turn windows feature on or off-> click on Windows Subsystems for Linux.
 Restart the Operating System to take the effect.
 Installing the Ubuntu 18.04 LTS
 Go to Microsoft stores->Search->